coderefinery/automation/_episodes/02-devops-tools.md

 # The lesson

-- You will familiarize yourself with several automization tools
+- You will familiarize yourself with several automatization tools
   - Vagrant
   - Ansible
   - Puppet
   - Docker
   - LXC
-- Some tools are covered in other lessons, for example Git, cMake and continuous integration
+- Some tools are covered in other lessons, for example Git, CMake and continuous integration

 ---

 ## Ansible, Chef and Puppet - configuration management tools

-- These tools automize configuration of the servers
+- These tools automatize configuration of the servers
 - Highly scalable: easy to handle even hundreds or thousands of servers
 - Combine with git and you also have versioning